-Born on June 22, 1953 at Nara prefecture, Yoshiko Sai since his childhood demonstrated its precocity and many artistic gifts.
-During her elementary school days she loved to paint and read the classics from Edogawa Rampo (japanese Poe).
+Born on June 22, 1953, at Nara prefecture, Yoshiko Sai since his childhood demonstrated its precocity and many artistic gifts.
+During her elementary school days, she loved to paint and read the classics from Edogawa Rampo (Japanese Poe).

 ‘I read a LOT of books from famous novelists, such as Mushitaro Oguri, Yumeno Kyusaku, Juran Hisao, and Yokomizo Masashi.
 These dark novels made me accept and relax about the disease, my forthcoming production of lyrics and music was strongly tied with this fact.’

 After leaving the hospital, she incessantly started to wrote poetry and in 1974 debuted and won a contest at a local radio program.
-She then, received an invitation to play an opening act for Rabi Nakayama concert.
+She then received an invitation to play an opening act for Rabi Nakayama concert.
 Two record companies became interested in her music and after the show, she was contracted by Teichiku Records.

 Yoshiko Sai recorded four albums in four years, between May 1975 and December 1978, the 2nd (Mikkō) and 3rd (Taiji No Yume) of her releases may be considered more Progressive than Folk or Pop.
-Unfortunately, she abruptly retired from career at the age of 25 in 1979.
+Unfortunately, she abruptly retired from a career at the age of 25 in 1979.
 A story told is that Yoshiko may have doubted her talent in music and lost her self-confidence. (!)

 In recent years, a revival of interest in his music made her come back to record a new album with Jojo Hiroshige, called Crimson Voyage in 2001.
 Lastly, there’s been some re-releases from its 70s records, inedited live performances and poetry books.